Kabler School For Dogs Puppy Preschool Course Will Guide Your Pup From 8 Weeks to 5 Months of Age.

 • In the wild, wolf pups are always supervised by a babysitter wolf.
 To house train properly, you must provide complete supervision.
 Use baby gates to keep your pup in the same room with you.
 Use a leash with a carabiner on the end to tether your dog to your waist.
 Rotate in and out of their crate throughout the day- provide a stuffed Kong in the crate.

-CALL NOW FOR MORE INFORMATION ABOUT DAVID’S PUPPY COURSE
+CLICK HERE TO SCHEDULE YOUR FREE CONSULTATION or CALL NOW FOR MORE INFORMATION ABOUT OUR PUPPY COURSE

 4. Begin training using treats as positive rewards.
 The requests sit, down, stay, heel, and come can all be taught using treats and positive motivation.
 Additionally, tricks like turn around, roll over, beg, hup and off, and more are very easy to begin teaching using treats at this young age.
 Avoid any negative or corrective based training that may inhibit your puppies natural joy and love of life.
 Keeping everything positive and fun will help your young dog learn faster and be successful.